CAMI-challenge/OPAL/README.md

 To measure the runtime and maximum main memory usage of a taxonomic profiler using OPAL, it must be converted to a Biobox docker image.
 Several Bioboxes are already available on Docker Hub (see [Examples page](EXAMPLES.md)).

 To build your own Biobox, general instructions are available at <http://bioboxes.org/>.
 Most importantly, the Biobox of a profiler must satisfy specific input and output formats (see section [Inputs](#inputs) above).
-Useful examples of scripts and Dockerfiles are available at <https://github.com/CAMI-challenge/docker_profiling_tools>.
+Helpful examples of scripts and Dockerfiles are available at <https://github.com/CAMI-challenge/docker_profiling_tools>.

 OPAL's tools to measure runtime and maximum main memory usage are: